-Occasionally, a business may find that an amount that it had previously written off as a bad debt is received at a later date.
-The receipt of such an amount is called recovery of bad debts.
+Occasionally, a business may find that an amount it had previously written off as bad debt is received at a later date.
+The receipt of such an amount is called the recovery of bad debts.

-Dr: Cash (or bank) A/c.
+- Dr: Cash (or bank) A/c with the amount recovered

-Cr.: Bad debts recovery A/c
+- Cr.: Bad debts recovery A/c with the same amount

-John has learned that David who owed him $960 has died to leave no estate behind.
+John has learned that David, who owed him $960, has passed away and left no estate behind.
 John decides to write off this amount as a bad debt.